-The Human Rights Bureau provides consultations on a variety of human rights issues and offers advice according to the details of the consultation, investigates and resolves human rights violations involving bullying or sexual harassment, and conducts a variety of human rights awareness-raising activities to improve each citizen's awareness and understanding of human rights.
-Human Rights Counseling, Investigation and Resolution of Human Rights Violations Legal Affairs Bureaus nationwide offer human rights counseling by phone and via the Internet (including social media).
-Therefore, depending on the case, the Ministry of Justice may provide assistance in the form of legal advice, coordination in the form of mediation of discussions between the parties concerned, or instructions and recommendations to demand improvement from persons who committed the human rights violation in an effort to remedy and prevent further damage.
+Human Rights Bureau Mission The Human Rights Bureau provides consultations on a variety of human rights issues and offers advice according to the details of the consultation, investigates and resolves human rights violations involving bullying or sexual harassment, and conducts a variety of human rights awareness-raising activities to improve each citizen's awareness and understanding of human rights.
+Human Rights Counseling, Investigation and Resolution of Human Rights Violations Legal Affairs Bureaus nationwide offer human rights counseling by phone and via the Internet (including a chat app).
+Therefore, depending on the case, the human rights bodies of the Ministry of Justice may provide assistance in the form of legal advice, coordination in the form of mediation of discussions between the parties concerned, or instructions and recommendations to demand improvement from persons who committed the human rights violation in an effort to remedy and prevent further damage.

-Children's Rights

-The human rights bodies of the Ministry of Justice distribute the Children's Rights SOS Mini-Letters (letter paper with a pre-stamped envelope for human rights counseling).
+Children's Rights The human rights bodies of the Ministry of Justice distribute the Children's Rights SOS Mini-Letters (letter paper with a pre-stamped envelope for human rights counseling).
 In addition, a dedicated consultation phone, the Children's Rights Hotline (toll-free number 0120-007-110 [from anywhere in Japan]) has been set up, and Legal Affairs Bureau personnel and Human Rights Volunteers are available for consultations with children.
-In addition, the Ministry of Justice has established the Human Rights Counseling Service on the Internet (SOS-e mail) on its website and provides human rights counseling through social media (LINE), among other means, in an effort to detect human rights violations involving children at an early stage.
+In addition, the Ministry of Justice has established the Human Rights Counseling Service on the Internet (Children's Rights SOS-e mail) on its website and provides human rights counseling through a chat app, among other means, in an effort to detect human rights violations involving children at an early stage.

 Children's rights SOS mini-letters (for elementary school students) Countermeasures against Human Rights Violations on the Internet Legal Affairs Bureaus nationwide provide human rights counseling via the Internet regarding information on human rights violations.
-If they suspect a human rights violation during a consultation, they will conduct research based on the consulters' intentions.
+If they suspect a human rights violation during a consultation, they will conduct investigation based on the consulters' intentions.
 If the investigation finds a violation of human rights, the human rights bodies of the Ministry of Justice will take measures, such as requesting that the providers delete the information.
 Human Rights Counseling Services